2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 The amount of the new asset to issue is 100.
 The amount of tokens to create (tokens are used to reissue amounts of an asset), of which we chose 1.
 The final parameter tells Elements to either create the asset issuance as blinded or unblinded.
 We'll use 'unblinded' as we want to view the issuance amounts from e2 in a minute, so we'll enter 'false'.

 Running the command returns data about the issuance.
-These include the transaction ID, which you can take a copy of for later use, the unique hex value of the asset, and the unique hex value of the asset's token.
+These include the transaction ID, which you can copy for later use, the unique hex value of the asset, and the unique hex value of the asset's token.

 Generate a block to confirm the issuance transaction.